How Much Does a Tax Attorney Cost?

 Alternatives to Hiring a Tax Attorney

 A tax attorney is not your only option.
 Certified Public Accountants (CPAs) and enrolled agents (EAs) can also represent you in front of the IRS.
 There are also tax resolution firms, and many people take care of their own tax issues.
-Here is an overview of what to consider with each of these alternatives to a tax attorney.
+Here is an overview of what to consider when comparing tax attorney cost to the cost of alternative tax professionals.

 CPAs and Enrolled Agents